 Working with Indigenous People, Content and Country

-Resources and protocols to ensure that proper respect for Indigenous cultural beliefs, heritage, intellectual property rights, individuals, communities and Country is upheld in every stage of the production process.
+All land in Australia is Indigenous land.
+It is essential that proper respect for Indigenous cultural beliefs, heritage, intellectual property rights, individuals, communities and Country is upheld in every stage of the filmmaking process.

 Working with Indigenous Content

-ICIP refers to the rights that Indigenous people have, and want to have, to protect their traditional arts and culture.
-The Arts Law Centre of Australia has more information about ICIP rights on their website.
+- ICIP refers to the rights that Indigenous people have, and want to have, to protect their traditional arts and culture.

 What is Indigenous Content?